queryluke/masseffect-5e-data/text/en/bestiary/thorian-thrall.md

         greater.
 Instead, you may use the stat block of a randomly generated grunt or other organic humanoid from the bestiary.
 ---
+The poor slaves of the Thorian, they act as the reminder of the dangers of the frontier.
+Kill the Thorian to end their suffering.